apitoolkit/apitoolkit-landing/docs/onboarding/index.md

 ![APItoolkit dashboard screenshot](/assets/img/dashboard.png){.block .drop-shadow-lg .border}

-## Dashboard Cheat Sheet
+## Dashboard Overview

-Here's a quick overview of all the current dashboard pages and data visualization options to aid your navigation:
+Here's a quick overview of all the current dashboard tabs and the data visualization options in them to aid your navigation:

 ```=html
 <table class="table border">